ParaagSharma/beeceptor-automation/Readme.md

 # Beeceptor Proxy Automation Script

-Automates the process of creating a proxy or callback in Beeceptor.
+Automates the process of creating a proxy or callout in Beeceptor.
 This script uses Playwright to log in to the Beeceptor console, configure proxy settings, and save the configuration based on specified parameters.

 ## Features